Row Pattern (Table)

-The delete contol CAN allow the user to remove all rows, even the initial row displayed upon page load.
+The delete control CAN allow the user to remove all rows, even the initial row displayed upon page load.

 The “Add” link however should always be present to allow the user to add a row, even in the event of deleting all rows.

-Once pagination is enabled an “Order” column should be appeneded to allow the user to rearrange the rows.
+Once pagination is enabled an “Order” column should be appended to allow the user to rearrange the rows.